truffle-box/polygon-box/README.md

 _Infura networks_.
 Infura is running a testnet node as well as a mainnet node for the Polygon PoS chain.
 Deployment to these networks requires that you sign up for an Infura account and initiate a project.
 See the Infura website for [details](https://infura.io/).
 In the example network configuration, we expect you to have a public Infura project key, which you should indicate in your `.env` file.
 The following Infura networks are indicated in the `truffle-config.polygon.js` file:

 - `polygon_infura_testnet`: This is the Infura Polygon PoS testnet.
 - `polygon_infura_mainnet`: This is the Infura Polygon PoS mainnet.
 Caution!
-If you deploy to this network using a connected wallet, the fees are charged in mainnet ETH.
+If you deploy to this network using a connected wallet, the fees are charged in mainnet MATIC.

 If you would like to migrate previously migrated contracts on the same network, you can run `truffle migrate --config truffle-config.polygon.js --network= (polygon_infura_testnet | polygon_infura_mainnet)` and add the `--reset` flag.